yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 index the pinning secret as well as the pinning ticket and its associated lifetime.

 When the client re-establishes a new TLS session with the server, it sends the pinning ticket to the server.
-Upon receiving it, the sever returns a proof of knowledge of the pinning secret.
+Upon receiving it, the server returns a proof of knowledge of the pinning secret.
 Once the key exchange is completed and the server has been authenticated, the client checks the pinning proof returned by the server with its pinning secret.
 It a match occurs, the client concludes that the server it is currently connected to and the server it was